rhysperry111/dotfiles/README.md

 If you think somethink is wrong or missing, open an issue

 ## How to use this
-To get the same setup as I did you will need (all names are either in the official arch repos, or in the AUR):
+### Things to install (all names are either in the official arch repos, or in the AUR):
 - sway
 - swaybar
 - adapta-gtk-theme